ArthurSonzogni/FTXUI/README.md

  * [github](https://github.com/ArthurSonzogni/ftxui)
  * [gitlab](https://gitlab.com/ArthurSonzogni/ftxui)

-## External install.
+## External package:

 It is **highly** recommanded to use cmake FetchContent to depends on FTXUI.
-This way you can specify uppon which commit hash you would like to depend on.
+This way you can specify which commit you would like to depends on.

-Alternatively, the following packages have been created.
+If you don't, the following packages have been created:
 - vcpkg ([soon](https://github.com/ArthurSonzogni/FTXUI/issues/112))
 - [Arch Linux PKGBUILD](https://aur.archlinux.org/packages/ftxui-git/).